ishank-devv/NodeJS-2024/S01/E13-creating-a-database-and-mongodb/ReadME-to-create-DB.md

 - Documents CRUD - Create, Read, Update, Delete

 Note:
-we use mongoose not mongodb library
+we will use mongoose in production not mongodb default library